syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the status in File details for the dialog popup.
+Enables or disables the file uploading status visibility in the dialog file details content.